 - Provide UE join information to the AMF when UE join the multicast MBS session.

 - Provide UE leave information to the AMF when UE leave the multicast MBS session or when multicast session leave requested by the network or MBS session release.

+- Provide UE join information to the T-AMF in N2 based handover and to the New AMF in IDLE mobility.

 AMF:

+- Receive UE join/leave information from the SMF in signalling related to the associated PDU session.

+- Receive information about the MBS sessions a UE is participating in during N2 handover and IDLE mode mobility in signalling related to the associated PDU session.

-- Receive UE join/leave information from the SMF and maintain the joined UE list and the group paging information of the multicast MBS session with the associated PDU session ID.
+- Maintain for each MBS session the joined UE list and the group paging information of the multicast MBS session.

 - Trigger group paging and individual paging, when multicast MBS session activation request or enable group reachability request is received, if the paging for the MBS session activation hasn't been performed.